Skip Navigation

 • Read with grade level appropriate fluency and comprehension

-• Read and understand a variety of literary types; such as Poetry to create individual Fairy Tale books
+• Read and understand a variety of literary types; such as Poetry, Fantasy, Realistic Fiction and Informational Texts

-• Use elements of the writing process when composing text to express ideas and feelings
+• Use elements of the writing process when composing text to express ideas, feelings and to creatine original Fairy Tale

 • Zaner-Bloser Handwriting used to practice manuscript handwriting